MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-ctrlaltdel.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting prevents users from starting Task Manager.

 Task Manager (**taskmgr.exe**) lets users start and stop programs, monitor the performance of their computers, view and monitor all programs running on their computers, including system services, find the executable names of programs, and change the priority of the process in which programs run.